-How to Choose the Combination for Your Gun Safe
+How to Choose the Combination for a Gun Safe Dial Lock

 Please also remember that you must let Champion Safe know the new combination to your dial or electronic lock immediately after changing it or your risk losing your lock protection warranty coverage.